Onyx (wrestler): NWA Anarchy (2005–2007)

 After Wildside's closure, Onyx began wrestling in NWA Anarchy.
 While in Anarchy, Onyx competed for the territory's Heavyweight Championship on two occasions, but was unable win the title.
-In addition to wrestling singles matches, he also formed a tag team with Jeff Lewis, gained Jeff G. Bailey as their manager and collectively, the became known as the NWA Elite.
+In addition to wrestling singles matches, he also formed a tag team with Jeff Lewis, gained Jeff G. Bailey as their manager and collectively, they became known as the NWA Elite.
 The Elite would remain together until Onyx retired from professional wrestling in early 2007.

 Combat Zone Wrestling (2006–2007)

-Following an unsigned stint in Deep South Wrestling, one of World Wrestling Entertainment's former developmental territories, Onyx and former NWA Wildside rival Rainman debuted in Combat Zone Wrestling on October 15, 2006 in a losing effort to The Kings of Wrestling (Chris Hero and Claudio Castagnoli) for the World Tag Team Championship.
+Following a stint in Deep South Wrestling (DSW), one of World Wrestling Entertainment's former developmental territories, Onyx and former NWA Wildside rival Rainman debuted in Combat Zone Wrestling (CZW) on October 15, 2006 in a losing effort to The Kings of Wrestling (Chris Hero and Claudio Castagnoli) for the World Tag Team Championship.
 In December, Onyx and Rainman, now known as The Blackout, were unsuccessful in winning a tournament for the vacant World Tag Team Title.
 However, they did start a feud with CZW's own Blackout while both teams competed in the tournament, due to Onyx and Rainman accusing them of ruining the Blackout name.
 On December 9 at Cage of Death 8, Onyx and Rainman defeated the Blackout (Sabian and Robbie Merino) for the World Tag Team Championship.
-Onyx and Rainman would hold the title until January 13, 2007 before losing it back to the Blackout (Sabian and Ruckus).
+Onyx and Rainman would hold the title until January 13, 2007, before losing it back to the Blackout (Sabian and Ruckus).
 Onyx retired from professional wrestling in early 2007.